Skip to content

 1.3.1 Introduction to Nextflow configuration

-There are two ways in which we can control how nf-core and other Nextflow pipelines run: through Nextflow configuration files and through workflow parameters.
+There are two ways in which we can control how nf-core and other Nextflow pipelines run: through Nextflow configuration files and pipeline parameters.
 Configuration files are special .config files which are used to set a wide variety of options that control how the Nextflow engine runs, such as defining computing environments, specifying containerisation systems, and setting resources required by processes.
-Workflow parameters, on the other hand, are specific to the pipeline you are running and are used to pass information to the pipeline such as sample information, filtering thresholds, reference files, etc.
+Pipeline parameters, on the other hand, are specific to the pipeline you are running and are used to pass information to the pipeline such as sample information, filtering thresholds, reference files, etc.

 1.3.2 Nextflow configuration files

-2. The config file named nextflow.config in the current directory
+2. nextflow.config in the project directory

-3. The config file named nextflow.config in the workflow project directory
+3. nextflow.config in the launch directory

-nextflow run <workflow> -profile <profile>
+nextflow run <pipeline> -profile <profile>

 • Software management profiles